kizniche/Mycodo/mycodo-manual.md

 Setting | Description
 -------------------- | ----------------------------------------------
-Relay | Turn a relay on, off, or on for a duration of time.
+Output | Turn a output on, off, or on for a duration of time.
 Command | Execute a command in the linux shell (as user mycodo).
 Activate PID | Activate a particular PID controller.
 Deactivate PID | Deactivate a particular PID controller.